ROSS-org/ROSS/README-vis.md

-## README for ROSS data collection
+## README for ROSS Instrumentation

 Currently several different types of instrumentation have been added to ROSS: GVT-based, real time sampling, and event tracing.
 All 3 instrumentation types can be used independently or together.
 The options for